valora-inc/wallet/packages/cloud-functions/README.md

 ## Running locally

 Since all these functions are expected to run as firebase cloud functions, we don't have a easy way to run them locally, but we can do some hack.
-Create a file `local.ts` on the root that is calling the function that you want to run locally and then you can run: `yarn build && node dist/local.js`.
+Create a file `local.ts` on the root that is calling the function that you want to run locally and then you can run: `yarn local`.
 You might need to download `.runtimeconfig.json`.
 To do so, you have to:

 ```bash